aleahmad/club/README.md

 # club
-Video Club software written in Delphi 7 distributed under MIT License.
+Video Club software is written with Delphi 7 and distributed under MIT License.

 The user interface of the software is Persian.
 So, contribution for translating the UI is encouraged.